GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/RCMC.rst

     If you google the Twist Target Hybridization Protocol, there are multiple versions of the protocol!
 Make sure your protocol version matches the reagents you have.

+    We currently use the `v2 protocol </_static/files/twist_target_enrichment_v2.pdf>`__.

-128. Combine 500 ng of each condition together into a single pool in a fresh PCR tube.
+119. Combine 500 ng of each condition together into a single pool in a fresh PCR tube.
 Load another PCR tube with an equivilant amount of water.
-129. Thaw required ragents on ice (Hybridization Mix, Hybridization Enhancer, Universal Blockers, Blocker Solution).
+120. Thaw required ragents on ice (Hybridization Mix, Hybridization Enhancer, Universal Blockers, Blocker Solution).
-130. Use a lyophilizer to dry the indexed pool, in no-heat mode.
+121. Use a lyophilizer to dry the indexed pool, in no-heat mode.

      a.
 Fill the condenser with liquid nitrogen.
      b.
 Place the PCR tubes **(with caps open!)** within 1.7 mL tubes, then place these inside the lyo centrifuge.